9mm Browning Long

-The 9mm Browning Long [9 x 20mm SR] is a military centerfire pistol cartridge developed in 1903 for the FN Model 1903 adopted by Belgium, France, Estonia, the Netherlands, and Sweden.
+The 9mm Browning Long, also known as the 9×20mmSR, is a military centerfire pistol cartridge developed in 1903 for the FN Model 1903 adopted by Belgium, France, Estonia, the Netherlands, and Sweden.

 Description

-9mm Browning Long is similar to the 9×19mm Parabellum, but has a slightly longer casing and is semi-rimmed; the cartridge headspaces on the rim.
-The cartridge was developed by FN to be used in the blowback-operated Model 1903, a scaled-up version of the Colt 1903.
+9mm Browning Long is similar to 9×19mm Parabellum, but has a slightly longer casing and is semi-rimmed; the cartridge headspaces on the rim.
+The cartridge was developed by FN to be used in the blowback-operated FN Model 1903, a pistol designed using the same Browning patent as the Colt Model 1903 Pocket Hammerless.
 Using a more powerful cartridge, such as the 9×19mm Parabellum, would have required a locked-breech design.
 Ammunition was produced in Belgium, France, England, Sweden and the United States.
 There was some production in Germany during World War I for the Ottoman Empire, and the cartridge was also used in South Africa.

-The cartridge is now obsolete and it is hard to find reloadable brass for this ammunition; one option handloaders have is to take the .38 Super and shorten it to the right length.
+The cartridge is now regarded as obsolete and it might be hard to find reloadable brass for this ammunition; one option handloaders have is to take the .38 Super and shorten it to the right length.

-Prvi Partizan in Serbia manufactured 9mm Browning Long ammunition into the 2000s.
+Prvi Partizan in Serbia manufactures 9mm Browning Long ammunition.
 The Prvi full metal jacket bullet weighs 7 grams (108 gr.) with a muzzle velocity of 350 m per second.
+It is also currently manufactured by Mechanical and Chemical Industry Corporation of Ankara.

 There is reloading data available on a few websites and in some handloading manuals, e.g. the Norwegian Ladeboken.